xSamagon/puush/README.md

 ## Setup

 ### SQL
-First of all create a database and execute the following query:
+First of all create a database and execute the following querys:
 ```sql
 CREATE TABLE `accounts` (
   `email` varchar(64) NOT NULL DEFAULT '',